apify-projects/actor-json-schemas/README.md

 }
 ```

-Other editors may require you to install a separate plugin to use the JSON schemas for validation and
+Other editors may require you to install a separate plugin to use the JSON Schemas for validation and
 code-completion.

 ## Local development